 · Religious Movements and religious philosophy in Ancient and Medieval India.

-· Indian National Movement- Its various stages & streams, important contributors, and contribution from different parts of the country.
+· Indian National Movement- Its various stages & streams, important contributors, and contributions from different parts of the country.

 · Socio-religious Reform Movements in 19th and 20th Century.